Arcade and Attica 18: History

 On May 27, 2017, when the railroad celebrated its 100th anniversary, No. 18 was turned on the wye to face the railroad south for the first time in history to haul excursion trains tender first.

 By August 2018, the locomotive was again in need of repair and was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
 In March 2019, it was announced that its condition was worse than anticipated, and it would be out of service through the 2019 season.
 Repairs include partial replacement of the firebox, and once completed will allow continued operation.
 Reassembly was scheduled to begin in Spring of 2021.
-Additionally, its tender that was previously borrowed from No. 14 would later be replaced with Mississippian 2-8-0 No. 76's tender, No 18's old tender was cosmeticlly restored and is now on display along with No. 76 at the B&O Railroad Museum.

-No. 18's overhaul was completed on August 15, 2024, with the locomotive returning to service on August 24, 2024.
-However, a few additional stay bolt leaks occurred during test and shake down runs, resulting in the return to full service being postponed.
-After several weeks of repair and further testing, a new return date of September 28th was announced and the locomotive officially returned to excursion service on September 28 2024, running two trains and then a third on September 29, 2024.
-It ran a fourth excursion run the following month in October 2024.
+No. 18's overhaul was completed on August 15, 2024, with the locomotive returning to service on August 24.
+On September 28, No. 18 made its return to excursion service, hauling two trains and then a third on the following day on September 29.
+It ran a fourth excursion run the following month on October 3.